gahlberg/cloud-instance-metadata-test-tools/README.md

 ***Note: that the prerequisites are to install python-pip, git, and additionally the requests and flask python modules via PIP install.***

-  INSTALLATION REQUIREMENTS FOR a Linux-AMI Instance within EC2
+  INSTALLATION STEPS FOR a Linux-AMI Instance within EC2

 ## For example, for a Linux-AMI instance in EC2: